lyzlisa/dc.github.io/index.md

 * Excellent athletic abilities: soccer
 * Tone deaf
 * Has perfect eyes but wears glasses that has a tracking functionality (google glasses of the 90s?)

+> "There is no deduction that is superior or inferior... because there is only one truth."